 You will now begin the Diamond Stitch section of the bag.
 Keep your tension relaxed and even or the bag may start to narrow as you go on.
 You’ll be doing a lot of rounds of this stitch, so take breaks to stretch, get a drink of water, and move around, etc. as you need to.

-Clutch Modifications: If you wish to make a clutch instead of a bag, you may omit this next section and head straight to making the top band of the bag.
+Clutch Modifications: If you wish to make a clutch instead of a bag, you may omit this next section and head straight to making the top band of the bag, or if you want to have a more simple clutch you can leave the top band off and go straight to making the strap.

 Round 31: ch 1, dc in each st around, join with sl st to first dc.
 (120)